Three Part Guide

 The team that controls a gym during a raid gets +2 Premier Balls in the catch phase

-Battling, occupying, berrying, and raiding at gyms gives points towards gym badges
+Battling, occupying, berrying, and raiding at a Gym gives points towards its badge

-Many research tasks reward trainers for winning gym battles or using effective moves
+Some research tasks reward trainers for winning Gym battles or using effective moves

-To date we have seen Generations 1 (Kanto), 2 (Johto), and 3 (Hoenn) released in Pokemon GO.
-Alolan forms of Gen 1 Pokemon, which were introduced in Gen 7, are in the process of being released at the time of this article's publication.
-Each generation came with more spawn points, and Pokemon from all three generations are available in the wild.
-Rare Pokemon are much harder to find in standard gameplay, but a combination of raids, events, and quests has made them easier to get in general.
+To date we have seen Generations 1 (Kanto), 2 (Johto), 3 (Hoenn), and Alolan Forms from Gen 7 released in Pokemon GO.
+Gen 4 is in the process of being released at the time of this article's publication.
+Pokemon from all four generations are available in the wild.
+Rare Pokemon are much harder to find in standard gameplay, but a combination of Raids, events, and Research has made them easier to get in general.

-The introduction of hundreds of new Pokemon in conjunction with changes to the gym and raid systems created seismic shifts in the Pokemon GO metagame.
-If you're overwhelmed by all of these changes, or if you're simply unfamiliar with Pokemon beyond Gen 1, then you're in the right place.
+The introduction of hundreds of new Pokemon in conjunction with changes to the Gym and Raid systems created seismic shifts in the Pokemon GO metagame.
+If you're overwhelmed by all of these changes, or if you're unfamiliar with Pokemon beyond Gen 1, then you're in the right place.

 Are you confused by the green Dragonite and black Charizard sitting in gyms?
-Niantic has trickled differently colored versions of some Pokemon species (shinies) into the game.
+Niantic has trickled differently colored versions of some Pokemon into the game.
+These are known as shiny Pokemon.
 If you're focused solely on the combat aspect of the game, don't worry - shiny Pokemon offer no in-battle advantage.
 If you're more of a collector or completionist, shiny Pokemon are a dream (or nightmare).

 Many shinies have been released initially during events, generally with no in-game or social media announcement.
 Pokemon featured in a Community Day (explained below) have to date always debuted their shiny forms during Community Day hours.